votchallenge/website/contents/vot2017/presenters.md

  * Please attach the poster to the corresponding stand, before the workshop begins.
 Organisers will be present 25 min before the workshop.
 The corresponding stand will show your CMT submission number.
 Check with the organisers, when you cannot find your poster stand.
  * The poster session will take place during the coffee break.
+ * Poster stands have a dimension of 2 (width) x 3 (height) m.
+You can use any poster size within these bounds, but we recommend using a horizontal layout (e.g. 2 x 1.5 m).
+ * A PowerPoint template is provided [here](http://iccv2017.thecvf.com/files/iccv17_poster_template.pptx).